-As you and your employees carry out your work many construction jobs will involve the use portable power tools and you may not always give much thought about the hazards electricity can pose.
+As you and your employees carry out your work many construction jobs will involve the use of portable power tools and you may not always give much thought about the hazards electricity can pose.
 That is why it is so important to take the proper safety precautions at all times to avoid on-site accidents.

 Should one of your employers suffer an injury through an electric shock, they may hold you responsible for being in breach of your duty of care as an employer by providing inadequate Health and Safety precautions.
 Such incidents are not only extremely bad for staff morale and public relations, they can also lead to costly Employers Liability claims under your Construction Insurance policy.